acorntools/Pump-Fun-Suite-Bundler-Bump-Volume-Bot-/README.md

 How to get access?

-For now, you will need to DM @synterror -The official D website will be live soon.
+For now, you will need to DM @synterror -The official website will be live soon.
 You will be able to purchase and download the bot directly from there.
 Announcement will be made when website is live.